 SDSU’s San Diego and Imperial Valley campuses (located 120 east of San Diego) are not accepting applications for all other programs.
 Please consider applying to the programs in the fall term.

-- Fall 2016—We will begin accepting applications for fall 2016 on October 1, 2015.
+- Fall 2016—SDSU’s San Diego and Imperial Valley campuses (located 120 miles east of San Diego) are now accepting applications for fall 2016.
 Deadlines differ by program.
-Please see individual program pages October 1 for details.
+Please see individual program pages for details.

 |Step 1—Apply to the University|

 Submit the California State University common application and $55 nonrefundable application fee electronically at CSUMentor beginning October 1.

 1. Transcripts: Send official transcripts (in sealed envelopes) issued within the last year from all U.S. postsecondary institutions attended.